ToVinhKhang/ToVinhKhang/README.md

 <br />
 _• Provide User Stories, Wireframes, BRD/SRS docs._
 <br />
-_• Have basic knowledge about Waterfall, Agile and used to be studied courses in domains of tourism, F&B, education, insurance, e-commerce, etc._
+_• Have basic knowledge about Waterfall, Agile and used to be studied courses in domains of tourism, F&B, education, insurance, etc._
 <br />
 _• Have an overview of technologies (frameworks, libraries, RESTful web services, databases, crawler, hosting, etc)._
 <br />